xillig/TTLocVis/paper.md

 be plotted as a time series (for example see figure Time Series), in order to visualize, how topics develop over time.

 Above this, the spatial distribution of Tweets can be plotted on a world map, which automatically chooses an appropriate part of the world, in order to visualize the chosen sample of Tweets.
-As part of the mapping process, each Tweet is classified by its most prevalent topic and colour coded (for example see figure Word Map 1 and figure World Map 2 for the spatial distribution of the same selected topics at different points in time).
+As part of the mapping process, each Tweet is classified by its most prevalent topic and color coded (for example see figure Word Map 1 and figure World Map 2 for the spatial distribution of the same selected topics at different points in time).

 ## Comparison with existing tools